marianpiatkowski/ABAPInEmacs/README.md

 Once a ABAP development object has been successfully fetched by Step 2, the following steps can be done when working on `.abap`-files:

-3. `M-x abap-retrieve-source` - Update content of ABAP development object in current buffer from server\
+3. `M-x abap-retrieve-source` - Get content of ABAP development object in current buffer from server\
     Note that after a successful fetch of the data the buffer has to be reverted manually!
     (`M-x revert-buffer`)
-4. `M-x abap-check-source` - Perform syntax check of object in current buffer If errors and/or warnings occur, they are displayed in the \***ABAP Log**\* buffer.
+4. `M-x abap-check-source` - Perform syntax check of object in current buffer\
+    If errors and/or warnings occur, they are displayed in the \***ABAP Log**\* buffer.
 5. `M-x abap-format-source` - Do source code formatting of object (pretty print)
 6. `M-x abap-submit-source` - Submit local content in current buffer to ABAP server\